jeekkd/restricted-iptables/README.md

 ```

 - The next bit consists of two arrays, they are for each inbound and outbound ports.
 These can be enabled
-or disabled by setting 'YES' or 'NO' to each one individually.
+or disabled by setting 'Y' or 'N' to each one individually.

 The first is for allowing new inbound connections over a specific port.
 An example of this is allowing
 someone to SSH into your machine.
 So you might enter port 22 in this section to allow that through